ImmunoPET Imaging (MVT-2163)

 |Commercial Rights: WW|

-The Phase I clinical trial for MVT-2163 will determine the ideal dose and conditions for an optimal PET scan imaging.
+The Phase 1a clinical trial for MVT-2163 determined the ideal dose and conditions for an optimal PET scan imaging.
 The trial was initiated in July of 2016 in subjects with stage 3 and 4 metastatic pancreatic cancer.
 The objectives of the trial include:

 - Determination of safety as a single agent and in combination with MVT-5873 as a blocking dose